ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_plot.md

 Get data of plot.

 * **Parameters:**
-  - visible: Object(s) defining visible scope
+  - visible: Object(s) defining visible scope.
   - selected: Selected object(s) for ply-wise evaluations.
 * **Returns:**
   Resulting n-dimensional array with plot data for each selected object.
-  The scope of the data is evaluated identically as for get_element_xx functions as the intersection of
+  The scope of the data is evaluated identically as for get_element_xx functions as the intersection of:
-  - data_scope of plot
+  - data_scope of plot.
-  - visible_scope defined by visible
+  - visible_scope defined by visible.
-  - selection_scope defined by selected
+  - selection_scope defined by selected.

 Data is returned independent of update status of plot, but only if results for the current plot configuration are available, else an empty array is returned.